 7 Ways Text Messaging for Business Can Empower Employees

-Every company should have a structure around text messaging for business, because the benefits are enormous!
+Every company should have a structure around text messaging for business, because the benefits of texting are enormous!
 One key benefit is that texting can empower employees.

 And since empowered employees are more valuable employees, it’s worth investigating how texting at work can strengthen your people.
 That’s what we’ll do in this article.